 In the mid 16th century England became a Protestant country.
 Then Queen Mary 1553-58 tried to restore Catholicism.
 In the years 1555-57 five Protestants were martyred in Bristol.

 In the late 15th century the merchants of Bristol began to join together to protect their own interests.
 Their organisation, the Merchant Adventurers was incorporated in 1552.

-In the 16th century the main exports from Bristol were tin, lead, hides, fish, butter and cheese.
+The main exports from Tudor Bristol were tin, lead, hides, fish, butter and cheese.
 However the cloth industry in Bristol declined.